-- The deposit varies from property to property, the most common amounts will either be £250 per person, the equivalent of a month’s rent or four weeks rent,
+- The deposit varies from property to property, the most common amounts will either be £250 per person, the equivalent of a month’s rent or as much as five weeks rent,

 - Please refer to the description for the deposit amount for the total per person.

-- Deposits are normally due to be paid on card when you sign your tenancy agreement, and are paid through our website on your credit or debit card.
+- Deposits are normally due to be paid via the ‘Goodlord’ portal when you sign your tenancy agreement.

-What happens is your plans change and you want to leave your tenancy?
+What happens if your plans change and you want to leave your tenancy?